privacy-scaling-explorations/zkevm-specs/specs/opcode/3eRETURNDATACOPY.md

 ### EVM behaviour

 The `RETURNDATACOPY` opcode copies output data from the previous call to memory.
-If there is no previous call, the length of `RETURNDATACOPY` is bounded to 0 (returndatasize), evm checks gas, stack and length boundary before copy, and reverts context if any exception happens.
+If there is no previous call, the length of `RETURNDATACOPY` is bounded to 0 (returndatasize).
+Evm checks gas, stack and length boundary when copying, and reverts context if any exception happens.

 ### Circuit behaviour